 There are a few moving pieces here:

-• The gateway is the Istio component which receives external traffic.
-The bookinfo-gateway object is configured to listen to all HTTP traffic, but gateways can be restricted to specific ports and host names;
+is the Istio component which receives external traffic.
+The bookinfo-gateway object is configured to listen to all HTTP traffic, but gateways can be restricted to specific ports and host names; - The

-• The destination is the actual target where traffic will be routed (which can be different from the requested domain name).
-In this case, there are two subsets, v1 which will receive 70% of traffic and v2 which receives 30%;
+is the actual target where traffic will be routed (which can be different from the requested domain name).
+In this case, there are two subsets, v1 which will receive 70% of traffic and v2 which receives 30%; - Those

 Sounds complicated, but all it’s really doing is defining the rules to shift traffic between different pods.
 Those definitions come in Kubernetes manifest YAML files, which you deploy in the same way as your applications.
 So we can do our canary deployment of version 2 with a single command – this creates the new v2 pod, together with the Istio routing rules: